jido/dodo/README.md

 This means the caller must reserve enough space on stack for the largest possible return value (according to function signature) before the parameters.

-The stack is truncated by the function before calling the return continuation.
+The stack is truncated by the function to leave just the return value on stack before calling the return continuation.

 ### Generator (yielding function) call